Programs & Services-due to COVID-19, please call (617) 972-6490.

 The Senior Center Case Worker works with seniors and their families and advocates for seniors in the community by directing individuals to appropriate services and working with outside agencies.
-The Case Worker provides emotional support to seniors and their families through home visits and phone contact, and helps with emergency assistance requests, completion of applications for MassHealth, affordable housing, fuel assistance and food stamps (SNAP), and provides counseling and referral.
+The Case Worker provides emotional support to seniors and their families through home visits and phone contact, and helps with emergency assistance requests, completion of applications for MassHealth, affordable housing, fuel assistance and food stamps (SNAP), and provides counseling and referral, including information about Springwell, the local Aging Services Access Point (ASAP) and Area Agency on Aging serving Watertown with in-home services and home delivered meals.

 Information & Referral

 Medicare Health Insurance Counseling (SHINE)

 A SHINE Counselor (Serving the Health Information Needs of Everyone) is available through the Senior Center by appointment.
 SHINE is a service that provides free counseling about Medicare and prescription drug coverage, and can be especially helpful during Medicare Open Enrollment (October each year) when plans can be changed.

 Property Tax Work-Off Program